Bubberzz/CarRentalShop/README.md

 User stories implemented:

-· <strike>As a user, I should be able to register and login into the application.</strike>
+· As a user, I should be able to register and login into the application.

 · As a user, I should be able to get all the car categories.